Swagbucks review: How to earn money

 What is Swagbucks and how does it work?

-How much can you earn?
+How much can you earn on Swagbucks?

-To give you an idea of what SB points are worth, a £5 Amazon gift card will cost you 620 SB and you’ll need to cough up 16,000 SB for £100 cash (via PayPal).
+To give you an idea of what SB points are worth, a £10 Amazon gift card usually costs 1,689 SB, and you’ll need 17,999 SB for £100 cash (via PayPal).

-11 ways to earn Swagbucks
+11 ways to earn money on Swagbucks

 Make Swagbucks your default search engine

 Note: At the time of writing, we’ve noticed results haven’t been loading properly on the web search feature.
 Keep an eye out for this improving, and contact Swagbucks if you have any questions or experience issues.

 The easiest way to start earning is to switch your default search engine to Swagbucks (rather than Google or Bing).